-The Purpose of this internal audit plan is to document the development, risk assessment, scope of assignments and implementation timetable for fiscal year 2014 internal audit activities.
-This document will serve as a primary tool to carry out internal audit responsibilities in an efficient manner and prioritize the audit areas based on risk assessments agreed to by the Commissioners of the Texas Animal Health Commission (Agency).
+The Purpose of this internal audit plan is to document the development, risk assessment, scope of assignments and implementation timetable for fiscal years 2017 and 2018 internal audit activities.
+This document will serve as a primary tool to carry out internal audit responsibilities in an efficient manner and prioritize the audit areas based on risk assessments agreed to by the Commissioners of the Texas Animal Health Commission (TAHC).
 Due to the nature, scope and timing of audit procedures contemplated here, planning for specific aspects of the audits is a continuing process.
 Accordingly, the plan will be revised as necessary and reviewed at least annually.

-This plan has been prepared to meet planning guidelines as required by both generally accepted auditing standards and the standards for the Professional Practice of Internal Auditing as determined by the Institute of Internal Auditors, Inc.
+This plan has been prepared to meet planning guidelines as required by both generally accepted auditing standards and conforms to the International Standards for the Professional Practice of Internal Auditing as determined by the Institute of Internal Auditors, Inc.